 What is hcron?

-hcron is a periodic command scheduler along the lines of the ubiquitous cron–but with some really useful differences.
+hcron is a periodic command scheduler along the lines of the ubiquitous cron–but with unique features.

 hcron scales easily from a handful of events to many thousands:

 At Environment Canada, hcron is in 24/7 operational use with over 300 users, over 3000 event definitions, and more than 130000 events scheduled each day.

 Many features are unique to hcron: